wmak/Lethargic-Development/README.md

 Lethargic-Development
 =====================
 ## Running the project (Assuming you have pip installed and a Ubuntu-like Environment)
-_For the first run_
+These instructions assume a certain level of understanging of a unix environment _For the first run_

-1. "pip install Django==1.5.4"
+1. `pip install Django==1.5.4`
-- Install mysql
+- install mysql
+	- `sudo apt get mysql`
 - Create a new user called "djangouser" with password "bulbasaur"
 	- `CREATE USER 'djangouser'@'localhost' IDENTIFIED BY 'bulbasaur';`
 	- `GRANT ALL PRIVILEGES ON *.* TO 'djangouser'@'localhost' WITH GRANT OPTION;`
 	- `FLUSH PRIVILEGES;`
 - Create a database in mysql called "CMSdb"
 	- `CREATE DATABASE CMSdb;`
-- "pip install MySQL-python"
+- `pip install MySQL-python`
-- "cd CMSReScheduler"
+- `cd CMSReScheduler`
     - This directory should have a file called manage.py
-- "python manage.py runserver"
+- `python manage.py runserver`

 _For future runs_
 - "python manage.py runserver"